Kannada grammar: Noun declensions

-In the first declension and in the second declension, the only sandhi that occurs is the elision (dropping) of the final 'ಅ' ('atva') before a plural marker or case-termination that begins with a vowel.
+In the first declension and in the second declension, the only sandhi that occurs is the elision (dropping) of the final 'ಅ' ('atva') before a plural marker or case ending that begins with a vowel.

-In the third declension, a euphonic 'ಯ್' ('yatva') must be inserted after the noun before a plural marker or case-termination that begins with a vowel.
+In the third declension, a euphonic 'ಯ್' ('yatva') must be inserted after the noun before a plural marker or case ending that begins with a vowel.